Spikermsk/enauto-misc/meraki/README.md

 7. Module Summary

 ## m3: Collecting Video Footage from Meraki MV Cameras (15m)
-1. Capabilities of the MV Sense API
+1. Capabilities of the Meraki MV Cameras
-2. Demo: Exploring the MV Sense Camera GUI
+2. Demo: Exploring the MV Camera GUI
 3. Demo: Collecting and Viewing Camera Footage
 4. Demo: Adjusting Camera Quality and Retention Settings
+5. Demo: Collecting Camera Analytics using the MV Sense API
-5. Module Summary
+6. Module Summary

 ## m4: Designing and Deploying Wireless Captive Portals (25m)
 1. What is a Captive Portal?